junxit/us-congress-bills-113/metadata.md

 - 2013-10-14 — Pursuant to the rule, the Chair announced the amendment was not debatable.
 - 2013-10-14 — Roll call votes on amendments in House
 - 2013-10-14 — The previous question was ordered pursuant to the rule. (consideration: CR H6576)
+- 2013-10-15 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2013-10-16 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 221.